ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology.md

 : The definition of correctness integrity in [RFC4949] notes that "source integrity refers to confidence in data values".
-Hence, confidence in an attestation procedure is referring to the degree of trustworthiness of an attestation activity that produces evidence (attestee), of an conveyance activity that transfers evidence (interconnect), and of a verification activity that appraises evidence (verifier), in respect to correctness integrity.
+Hence, confidence in an attestation procedure is referring to the degree of trustworthiness of an attestation activity that produces evidence (Attestor), of an conveyance activity that transfers evidence (interconnect), and of a verification activity that appraises evidence (Verifier), in respect to correctness integrity.

 Identity: